 Regardless of where you are from, the best way to determine your needs will be with your own camping habits.
-If you do not sleep in weather conditions below a certain temperature rating, you can safely assume our quilt rating will be true to its claim.
+If you do not sleep in weather conditions below a certain temperature rating, you can safely assume our Hammock Gear quilt temperature rating will be true to its claim.

 * If you are a cold sleeper, pushing the temperature rating past its limits is not recommended

 * If you do not hike or camp in temperatures below 40*F, then the 40*F set will work well for you, etc.